 After the first Adam West Day, Jonathan Grant asked Daniel if he’d fancy writing a song about Adam West.
 Adam West Blues was born.
 This jazzy rock tune features the edgy vocalist talent of Tyra Juliette.
 Aside from her own spanning musical career starting well before her American Idol performance (Simon Cowell approved!), she has also backed many famous artists including Demi Lovato, Keith Urban, David Paich (TOTO), Jeff Lynne (ELO), Kid Rock, Jon Bon Jovi, and many more.
 “She really nailed the feel of the song,” exclaimed Minteer.
 “And I created some bits and bobs as well.”
 Adam West Blues also features sassy saxophonist Artem Zhulyev from Spain.
 The recording was produced by MINTEER in Walla Walla.
 “My wife Deborah was invaluable to its production,” Daniel remarked.

 Adam West Blues was released on June 9, 2018, ironically on the first anniversary of Adam West’s death.
 Says Minteer, “I had just finished the final mixing and wanted to get it released without delay.
 Not until after I scheduled its release did I realize that it was on the anniversary of Adam West’s death.”

-Jonathan Grant, who got a chance to hear several mixes of Adam West Blues during production, responded, “Thank you so much Daniel for honoring our hometown hero and allowing us to use the song as the official song for “ADAM WEST DAY” on September 19th.”
-Upon hearing the final release Jonathan remarked, “Amazing!
+Jonathan Grant, who listened to mixes of Adam West Blues during production, responded, “Thank you so much Daniel for honoring our hometown hero and allowing us to use the song as the official song for “ADAM WEST DAY” on September 19th.”
+After the song was released Jonathan remarked, “Amazing!
 Love this!
 Congratulations Daniel on an incredible heartfelt tribute to ‘The Bright Knight’ himself…Mr. Adam West!”